Patriarchs of Moscow and All Russia

 Patriarch Alexy I (1945-1970) was elected to the Patriarchal throne in February 1945.
 His presiding coincided with the end of World War II and the follow-up was associated with the restoration of temples destroyed during the war, the restoration of relations with the Orthodox sister Churches, was the beginning of contacts with the Roman Catholic Church.
 He set the active connection with the ancient Churches of the East, as well as with the Protestant world.

 One of the most important aspects of the activities of Patriarch Pimen (1971-1990) was to strengthen relations between the Orthodox Churches of different countries, the development of inter-Orthodox relations.
 In June 1988, Patriarch Pimen led the celebrations dedicated to the Millennium of the Baptism of Russia, and the Local Council of the Russian Orthodox Church.

-With the presidency of Alexy II (1990-2008) linked the revival and spiritual prosperity of the Russian Orthodox Church: thousands of temples and monasteries were opened, including the Cathedral of Christ the Savior, active training of clergy began, new schools were opened.
-May 17, 2007 was a watershed event in the history of the Russian Church – the Act of Canonical Communion between the Russian Orthodox Church of the Moscow Patriarchate and the Russian Orthodox Church Abroad was signed.
+With the presidency of Alexy II (1990-2008) the revival and spiritual prosperity of the Russian Orthodox Church linked: thousands of temples and monasteries were opened, including the Cathedral of Christ the Savior, active training of clergy began, new schools were opened.
+On May 17, 2007 here was a watershed event in the history of the Russian Church – the Act of Canonical Communion between the Russian Orthodox Church of the Moscow Patriarchate and the Russian Orthodox Church Abroad was signed.

 On January 27, 2009 at the Local Council of the Russian Orthodox Church, Metropolitan Kirill was elected the 16th Patriarch of Moscow and All Russia.